Digital-Creativity-Labs/CuttingRoom-v0.0/README.md

 Clone the repository and copy the source files into a Unity project.

-A skeleton layout for a Cutting Room scene can be found at the following path:
+An example of how to construct a basic Cutting Room scene can be found at the following path within the repository:

 `Scenes/CuttingRoomDefault.unity`